Danielsj01/Danielsj01/README.md

 - 👋 Hola, I’m @Danielsj01 I am currently in my first year of business computing at the University Of Greenwich
-- 👀 I’m interested in delvoping my mediocre coding skills and learning new skills
+- 👀 I’m interested in delvoping my mediocre coding skills and learning how to troubleshoot problems
 - 🌱 I’m currently learning python

 <!---